EMNet involves 226 medical centers: 186 US and 40 International. Additional sites have completed EMNet surveys. The network focuses on three areas:

 3) Other public health projects, focusing on public health issues that affect the delivery and quality of emergency care, as well as the primary care needs of medically disadvantaged populations.
 The ED Safety Assessment & Follow-up Evaluation (ED-SAFE), surveys, and analysis of federal datasets are the core activities of this program.

 All EMNet programs are based at the EMNet Coordinating Center (ECC) at the Massachusetts General Hospital in Boston.
 Dr. Carlos Camargo founded all programs, directs the ECC, and chairs the EMNet Steering Committee.
-Members of the ECC include Ashley Sullivan, Janice Espinola, Courtney Tierney, Sarah Arias, Kohei Hasegawa and Erica Eagan.
-Members of the 2012-14 EMNet Steering Committee are Sunday Clark, Jeff Caterino, Jonathan Mansbach, and Ashley Sullivan.
+Members of the ECC include Ashley Sullivan, Chu-Lin Tsai, Janice Espinola, Courtney Tierney, Sarah Arias, Kohei Hasegawa and Erica Ruggles.
+Members of the 2012-14 EMNet Steering Committee are Sunday Clark, Jeff Caterino, Jonathan Mansbach, Ashley Sullivan and Chu-Lin Tsai.

-For further information about these programs or affiliated activities (e.g., NHAMCS analyses) please use this link to the EMNet website.
+For further information about these programs or affiliated activities please use this link to the EMNet website.